robmorgan/halo/README.md

 using Ableton Link and SMPTE Timecode.

 > [!WARNING]
-> This project is still in heavy development and is not ready for production use.
+> This project is still in heavy development and not suitable for production use (even though I use it for my own shows).

 ## Features